Pandemic Statement of Preparation

 Pershing may introduce social distancing and other measures to avoid close physical proximity in the workplace and minimize the potential for transmission of a virus or other health risk.

-Under the direction of BNY Mellon's Global Business Continuity Planning Group, Pershing has formed a Pandemic Task Force to specifically address the impact that a pandemic might have on our businesses.
+Under the direction of BNY Mellon's Global Business Continuity Planning Group, Pershing actively participates on a company-wide Pandemic Task Force to specifically address the impact that a pandemic might have on our businesses.
 The task force monitors situations and has developed plans in accordance with the Pandemic Phases defined by the World Health Organization, which is organized around the following focal points:

 - MedicalProvide information on the background, status and potential trajectory of a pandemic, advise on the appropriate actions to protect employees and, when necessary, carry out these actions in conjunction with our outside medical consulting service provider.